 autoethnographic, creative writing, critical qualitative inquiry, ethnographic, immersive, inquiry, interviewing, narrative, research, self-reflection, writing

 Communication | Education | English Language and Literature

 Tombro, Melissa, "Teaching Autoethnography: Personal Writing in the Classroom" (2016).
-Open SUNY Textbooks.
+Milne Open Textbooks.
 7.

 Creative Commons License